-3.3.3 Extreme precipitation associated with fronts relative to frontal frequency
+720 3.3.3 Extreme precipitation associated with fronts relative to frontal frequency

-In Fig. 11 we display R_1 as a function with respect to of the frequency of a point being associated with a front $(P{a(fr)})$.
-We divided all sample points into k=21 bins.
-Each bin b_i with $0 \le i < k, i \in \mathbb{N}$ contains all $R_1(p)$ for all grid points p within the midlatitudes, excluding high altitudes, where $(i-1) \cdot 5\% < P{a(fr)}(p) \le (i) \cdot 5\%$) at all.
-Additionally we plotted the fitted 1st and 99th percentile derived from the statistical test (details see S5.2) as well as the Identity identity as orientation.
-The lines and boxlots box plots can be interpreted as follows: If the box plot is above the 99th percentile line, we can assume conclude test. that the correlation between extreme precipitation events and fronts is significant in terms of our test, described above statistical test.
+In Fig. 11 we display R_1 as a function of the frequency of a point being associated with a front $(P{a(fr)})$ at all.
+Additionally we plotted the 1st and 99th percentile derived from the statistical test (details see S5.2) as well as the identity as orientation.
+The lines and box plots can be interpreted as follows: If the box plot is above the 99th percentile line, we can conclude that the correlation between extreme precipitation events and fronts is significant in terms of our statistical test.

-For warm fronts, cold fronts and occlusions we can see find that both the median and the mean of each bin very quickly grow larger than exceed the 99th percentile, which indicates a significant connection even for small front frequencies, i.e. a significant correlation between fronts and extreme precipitation exists.
-For stationary fronts this appears less clear: Up to 20% frontal frequency the curve connecting the medians appears to show indicates a significant correlation between extreme precipitation and stationary fronts, before suddenly flattening.
-Regarding the plot showing the results flattening towards points with larger frontal frequencies.
-Considering for all types of fronts, we can see that for all bins, except the last, together (Fig. 11 a) the the mean and median clearly exceed R_1 exceeds the 99th percentile for all frontal frequency bins except the largest $P{a(fr)}$ bin.
+For warm fronts, cold fronts and occlusions we find that both the median and the mean of each bin exceed the 99th percentile even for small front frequencies, i.e. a significant correlation between fronts and extreme precipitation exists.
+For stationary fronts this appears less clear: Up to 20% frontal frequency the curve connecting the medians indicates a significant correlation between extreme precipitation and stationary fronts, before flattening towards points with larger frontal frequencies.
+Considering for all types of fronts together (Fig. 11 a) the the mean and median R_1 exceeds the 99th percentile for all frontal frequency bins except the largest $P{a(fr)}$ bin.
 This clearly indicates a strong connection between fronts and extreme precipitation.